pcapriotti/optparse-applicative/README.md

 [![Hackage page (downloads and API reference)][hackage-png]][hackage]

-optparse-applicative is a haskell library for parsing options on the command line.

-optparse-applicative provides a powerful [applicative] interface for composing command line options.
+optparse-applicative is a haskell library for parsing options on the command line, providing a powerful [applicative] interface for composing these options.

 optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors,